Chapter 1:

 Only a few moments later, the headache slightly subsided.
 Kaede composed himself and began exploring the house to understand where he was and how he'd gotten here.

 The only plausible explanation would be transmigration.
-But that can't be true, right…?
-After all, that was a work of belief and fiction…Something I only thought existed in manga and light novels.
+But that can’t be true, right…?
+After all, that was a work of belief and fiction…something I only thought existed in manga and light novels.

 Like, jeez, I could only assume this family was either goth or depressed.
+But, I’ll admit, their clothes do give off a certain classy energy.

-The other side of the photo drew his eyes, and he noticed a woman who appeared to be his mother.
-In contrast to his sister, his mother wore a white dress with a large hat of the same color wrapped in a light blue ribbon with a small flower.
+In contrast to his sister, his mother wore a white dress and a large white hat, the brim wrapped in a light blue ribbon with a small flower.
 Her smile was the biggest of them all, and her perfect white teeth shone in the photo.

 Last but not least, his father, who, oddly enough, had white, wilting hair, as if he were on the verge of death, even though he appeared to be at least in his mid-fifties, wore a dark charcoal suit with a black tie.
 His black top hat was almost as big as his head.
 He had a sly grin, nearly as if it were awkward and out of character for him to smile correctly, which the young outsider found odd.